21 CFR

 “When computers or automated data processing systems are used as part of production or the quality system, the manufacturer shall validate computer software for its intended use according to an established protocol.
 All software changes shall be validated before approval and issuance.
 These validation activities and results shall be documented.”
 820.70 (g) (3) (i) Automated Processes

-- Give unique usernames and login information to each individual, creating a clear audit trail
+- Unique usernames and login information are given to each individual, creating a clear audit trail.

-- Use automatic timestamps that record exactly when something happened in your electronic records
+- Automatic timestamps record precisely when something happened in the electronic record.

-- Protect data with strong passwords that are reset regularly
+- Strong passwords that are reset regularly protect company data.

-This section describes the FDA’s requirement for quality systems.
-The goal of good quality systems is to ensure that the products your company produces have high levels of safety and efficacy.
+This section requires a quality system to be in place.
+Good quality systems aim to ensure the products your company produces meet a minimum level of safety and efficacy.

 The most important aspects of Part 820 for maintenance are: